 Let me point out some words of Lynn Patton.

-Uh and remember her name came up in the hearing last week.
+And remember, her name came up in the hearing last week.

-Countless people can confirm we were virtually inseparable during my employment at Trump, and that he is single-handedly responsible for introducing me to the Trump family and effectively changing my life.
+Countless people can confirm we were virtually inseparable during my employment at Trump and that he is single-handedly responsible for introducing me to the Trump family and effectively changing my life.

 I'd be lying if I didn't admit that my heart still breaks for him and for his family with whom I had grown extremely close.

-What many of you may not be aware of is the fact that I can personally confirm that the only person Michael Cohn turned on, the president of the United States is because Mueller threatened to throw his wife in jail for up to 30 years, period.
+What many of you may not be aware of is the fact that I can personally confirm that the only person Michael Cohn turned on, the president of the United States, is because Mueller threatened to throw his wife in jail for up to 30 years, period.

-Now, this goes to the heart, and I want to ask John first, and then our criminal defense attorney second.
+Now, this goes to the heart, and I want to ask John first and then our criminal defense attorney second.

 One thing that bothers me about this whole process is these threats that are made to people.

-Um, are you giving you'll get a reduced sentence, you'll get a get out of jail free card if you say what we want you to say, which Jerome Corsey was saying, they were asking him to say things.
+You'll get a get out of jail free card if you say what we want you to say, which Jerome Corsi was saying.

-That you're basically offering if you offer somebody a get out of jail free card just to say what they want you to say, you're bribing them.
+I have a problem with this, John, that you're basically offering, if you offer somebody a get out of jail free card just to say what they want you to say, you're bribing them.

 And the scary part about it is it's tempting.

-It's tempting to say what the prosecutors want to hear because you want to save your own skin, you want to save your family.
+It's tempting to say what the prosecutors want to hear because you want to save your own skin.

 And it's something in our whole system.

-It's dangerous, and the system should be re-examined so that that incentive to lie is taken away.
+It's dangerous, and the system should be reexamined so that that incentive to lie is taken away.

 Yeah.

-Shall we uh continue on now with the fallout, Michael Cohn's testimony, and now the endless, but yeah, I predicted all of it.
+And as we continue, Sean Hannity show we continue on now the fallout, Michael Cohn's testimony, and now the endless, but yeah, I predicted all of it, investigation, subpoenas, nonstop by a party obsessed with destroying a duly elected president.

-John Sail David Schoen is with us.
+John Sale, David Schoen, is with us.

-I'm just gonna go after your kids.
+I'm just going to go after your kids.

-Uh well, listen, I'll recommend no jail time if you cooperate and tell us A, B, or C about this person.
+Well, listen, I'll recommend no jail time if you cooperate and tell us A, B, or C about this person.

 In the case, you know, it gets serious when you're offering something of value like freedom if it's the president of the United States, David Schoen.